 I’m not entirely sure what triggered this nerve in my brain and what made me remember Vietnam.
 Maybe the fact that I am planning my next vacation, or maybe it is getting close to the date I left for the sunny city of Ho Chi Minh one year ago, or maybe I just missed the crowded crazy streets, the clear blue water, and white sandy beaches, the only thing I know is I fell into a deep trance.
 And the fact that I was driving did not help, did not help at all.

 I had mixed feelings about Vietnam.
 When we decided to go there it was only as a second choice, only because Thailand was too hot in April and because neither of us had been to Vietnam.
-One long stop in Belgrade and another short one in Abu Dhabi and many hours later, we found ourselves in the city of Ho Chi Minh.
+One long stop in Belgrade and another short one in Abu Dhabi and many hours later, we found ourselves in the city of Ho Chi Minh, one of the must-see places in Vietnam.
 It was something entirely different from everything I had experienced up to that point but I had my heart and soul open to take it all in.